janko/janko.io/_posts/2018-01-08-better-file-uploads-with-shrine-direct-uploads.md

 ```

 The idea is that on the client side we'll upload files directly to the
-tus-ruby-server instance, which uses its own storage ([filesystem][tus
-filesystem] by default, but can also be configured to use [S3][tus s3]).
-Once
-the file has been successfully uploaded to tus-ruby-server, we would submit its
-tus URL as the attachment, which Shrine would then use to download the file
+tus-ruby-server instance, and afterward submit the resulting tus URL as the
+attachment.
+Shrine would then take this file and promote to permanent storage.
-from the tus server, perform any user-defined processing, and upload the file
-to permanent Shrine storage (preferrably in a [background job][shrine
-backgrounding]).
-In other words, tus-ruby-server would be an endpoint that
-saves uploads to temporary storage, just like with regular direct uploads.
+So, tus-ruby-server would essentially act as a temporary storage.

-At first it might sound that taking all that effort to upload the file to
+At first, it might sound pointless to do all that effort of uploading the file
-tus-ruby-server is a bit pointless if the app will just end up downloading and
-re-uploading it to another storage anyway.
-However, server side uploading will
+to tus-ruby-server only to later move it somewhere else.
+However, server side
-be orders of magnitude faster and more reliable, because servers have internet
+uploading will be orders of magnitude faster and more reliable, because servers
-connections with much bigger bandwidth and more stability than your users will
+will have *much* better internet connection compared to average users.
+And if
-(and if that's not enough, shrine-tus can also do a [smart copy directly from
+that's not enough, shrine-tus can also do a [smart copy directly from the tus
-the tus storage][shrine-tus copy]).
-Also, you need be able to periodically
-[clear expired or unfinished uploads][tus expiration], which wouldn't be
-possible if tus-ruby-server and Shrine used the same storage.
+storage][shrine-tus copy].

 ### Client side

-On the client side Uppy has our backs again with the [Tus] plugin (instead of
+On the client side, Uppy has our backs again with the [Tus] plugin (instead of
 XHRUpload or AwsS3), which internally uses [tus-js-client].
 We need to give the
 Tus plugin the URL to our tus server, and after the upload we need to construct
 the uploaded file data as we did with direct uploads to S3.